 You can use your pressure cooker on Yogurt mode to prove dough in colder weather.
 Generously add oil to the inner pot and place the dough in the pot.
 You can alternatively place the dough on top of parchment without oil.
 Cover the inner pot with a glass lid – not the Instant Pot lid and select Yogurt mode or Sous Vide (at 30 Celsius) mode on some models.
 Do this for 30 minutes at a time.
 If the dough has not risen sufficiently, add another 15 minute at a time

 Yes, you can.
 Preheat the oven to 475F, arrange a rack in the lower third of the oven.
 Bake for 8-10 minutes or until the focaccia pizza is golden-brown around the edges.
 Then add tomato sauce, cheese and tomato halves and bake until cheese has melted.

 Punjabi Samosa Puffs (Air Fryer)

-As always if you make this recipe, rate it below and tag me on Instagram at @jcookingodyssey.
-I love seeing all of your photos of my recipe recreations.
-Don’t forget to follow along on Facebook, Pinterest and YouTube also.
-I’d love to keep in touch!
+As always if you make this recipe, be sure to leave me a comment, rate this recipe and tag me on Instagram @jcookingodyssey or #jcookingodyssey.
+I love seeing all your photos of my recipe recreations!

 Air Fryer Sheet Pan Focaccia Pizza